xmi-schema/xmi-schema-python/src/xmi/v2/models/entities/XmiStorey.md

-# XmiStructuralStorey
+# XmiStorey

 ## Overview

-`XmiStructuralStorey` represents a building level or floor in a multi-storey structural model.
+`XmiStorey` represents a building level or floor in a multi-storey structural model.
 It defines the vertical organization of the structure by specifying elevation, mass, and optional reaction forces at each level.
 Storeys are fundamental for organizing structural elements by level, calculating mass distribution, and analyzing inter-storey drift in seismic or wind analysis.

 ## Class Hierarchy

 - **Parent**: `XmiBaseEntity`
 - **Version**: v2 (Pydantic-based implementation)
-- **Module**: `src/xmi/v2/models/entities/xmi_structural_storey.py`
+- **Module**: `src/xmi/v2/models/entities/xmi_storey.py`

 ## Properties